mantomas/dd-pp-WubDRQjZgTtV/README.md

 **models.py** - SQAlchemy DB models and their methods
 **routes.py** - mapping of URL pathes to function calls
 **templates** - Jinja templates in html
-**migrations** - keeping tracsk of DB changes and their migrations, used for DB upgrade
+**migrations** - keeping track of DB changes and their migrations, used for DB upgrade

-## Installation and running
+## Installation and running (development)
+1. clone repository
+2. create and activate Python virtual environment (tested on python 3.9.+ but should work in 3.7.+)
+3. install dependencies `pip install -r requirements.txt`
+4. create local DB `flask db upgrade` (creates *todo.db*, SQLite, in the root folder of the application , with the tables created)
+5. run the app `python run.py`

-## Possible next steps
+## Possible next steps (ToDo)
 - [ ] **tests**
 - [ ] **more advanced user account:** email, editable profile page, password recovery, statistics, export to various file formats, deleting an account
 - [ ] **search function:** titles, body